-- Monitoring of these indicator species is based on fishery-independent surveys of annual recruitment, compulsory monthly catch and effort returns from commercial fishers and voluntary recreational logbooks. - An NRM funded research project commenced in mid-2009 to develop a program to monitor the age structure and status of Australian herring and tailor, determine sources of recruitment to the West Coast fisheries and identify factors associated with annual recruitment variation. - A recently funded NRM funded project will trial various methods to measure the

-- recreational catch of shore-based recreational fishers. - Another project proposal is currently being considered by the FRDC Board that will examine other aspects of the West Coast nearshore fishery, focusing on various other nearshore species. - There are a number of ecological projects also being completed by Murdoch University in the Swan-Canning, Peel-Harvey and Leschenault estuaries.
+- Monitoring of these indicator species is based on fishery-independent surveys of annual recruitment, compulsory monthly catch and effort returns from commercial fishers and voluntary recreational logbooks. - An NRM funded research project commenced in mid-2009 to develop/improve assessments methods and determine stock status of West Coast nearshore indicator species (Australian herring, tailor, garfish and whiting).
+This major project is examining age structure, growth, reproduction, sources of recruitment and factors associated with annual recruitment variation.
+Due for completion in mid-2012. - In 2010, an NRM funded project trialled various methods to measure the catch of shore-based recreational fishers. - There are a number of ecological projects underway/recently completed by Murdoch University in the Swan-Canning, Peel-Harvey and Leschenault estuaries.